GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 To include the diagram in a SpecIF data set, two possible ways are available:

 1. Embedd the SVG or a binary graphic data format directly into the XHTML as XML resp. base64-encoded image data.
-2. Store the diagram data in a seperate file and include a image-reference (*img*-tag) to the XHTML property vale.
+2. Store the diagram data in a separate file and include a image-reference (*img*-tag) to the XHTML property value.

-The usage of SVG with metadata should be the prefered way in embedding diagram information in SpecIF.
+The usage of SVG with metadata should be the preferred way in embedding diagram information in SpecIF.
 By using binary graphic formats you loose the possibility of metadata and you can not exchange the diagram information semantically, but only graphically.

 ## Coordinate system

-The SpecIF-conformant SVG graphics follows the definition of the SVG and the OMG Diagram Definiton standard.
+The SpecIF-conform SVG graphics follows the definition of the SVG and the OMG Diagram Definiton standard.
 The x-axis is horizontal and its coordinate values increases to the right with negative coordinates allowed.
 Similarly, the y-axis is vertical and its coordinate values increases to the bottom with negative coordinates allowed.